sir-serge/webDesignFinalProject/readme.md

 when the pharmasits finish adding the medecine the product if it doesn't exist on the product.html create the product card on the product page .

 #### add to cart ###
- when user click add to cart on any of the page on the client pages the product that was clicked will be added on the list of cart items list  on the cart.html page and the amount on the product should be added to the total and when the user click the  and when the user  clicks the remove button the product should be removed from the cart and the total should be updated. when the user clicks on the checkout button it should redirect him to the payment.html page and when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when user click checkout  you should return a pop payment form that will include fields for credit card information, or with mobile phone number and the amount to be paid. when the user clicks on the pay button it should check if the payment is successful or not and if it is successful it should redirect him to the success.html page and if it is not successful it should redirect him to the error.html page. when the user clicks on the cancel button it should redirect him to the clientHomepage.html page. when the user clicks on the print button it should print the invoice and when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when the user clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on
+ when user click add to cart on any of the page on the client pages the product that was clicked will be added on the list of cart items list  on the cart.html page and the amount on the product should be added to the total and when the user click the  and when the user  clicks the remove button the product should be removed from the cart and the total should be updated. when the user clicks on the checkout button it should redirect him to the payment.html page and when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when user click checkout  you should return a pop payment form that will include fields for credit card information, or with mobile phone number and the amount to be paid. when the user clicks on the pay button it should check if the payment is successful or not and if it is successful it should redirect him to the success.html page and if it is not successful it should redirect him to the error.html page. when the user clicks on the cancel button it should redirect him to the clientHomepage.html page. when the user clicks on the print button it should print the invoice and when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when the user clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on the back button it should redirect him to the cart.html page. when he clicks on the cancel button it should redirect him to the clientHomepage.html page. when he clicks on